Chandan9898Kumar/maching_coding/src/ResumeReadme/README.md

 2.` Creation of CSSOM. ( CSSOM stores all the styling information ) :` It blocks the rendering of the webpage until all the CSS style is loaded, parsed, and applied to each DOM node.
 It is blocking in nature because CSS styles can be overridden.

 3. `Formation of Render tree (Combines DOM and CSSOM):` Once the DOM and the CSSOM are ready, the browser engine combines them together to create the render tree.
+Only includes visible elements (excludes <head>, display: none, etc.)

 4. `Layouting ( Reflow ) :` Once the render tree is ready the layout can be created, the layout is bounded on the device dimension.
 Calculate exact position and size of each element.

 5. `Paint :` Once the layout is ready, it can be painted pixel by pixel on the screen at the refresh rate of 60fps.
+Includes text, colors, images, borders, shadows, etc.

 6. Composing all layers together, to render the website on screen.